 As far back as the year our country was founded (1776 in this case), American celebrities like Haven Hamilton have existed along with it.
 Nevertheless, for each decade that has passed following Nashville’s initial theatrical run in 1975, their existence seems to have only become more and more obvious since then.
 Regardless of where people like him lean politically (Right or Left), his behavior is typical to that of our politicians, superstar political pundits, religious preachers and Hollywood producers (among other elitists), who operate within our society.
 Though it is still extremely problematic, I personally see this as neither a good nor bad thing; it is just how the system works.
 Phony or not, they are still human like the rest of us.

 Not unlike certain other great films, Nashville’s unresolved ending can be interpreted in many ways.
 The climax in question comes in the form of the assassination of country singer Barbara Jean by loner Kenny Frasier.
 Why did he do it?
 Maybe he did it to even things out?
 After all, he was staying in a house owned by Mr. Green, whose teenage niece (Martha/L.A.
 Joan) kept getting distracted from visiting her sick Aunt Esther.
 In fact, Martha/L.A.
 Joan seemed more interested in hanging out with musicians than seeing her Aunt.
 Even worse, Martha/L.A.
-Joan seemingly did not attend the funeral for her Aunt, prompting an infuriated Mr. Green to bring her back so she can some respect to Esther.
-Kenny agrees to follow him to find her at the Parthenon.
+Joan seemingly did not attend the funeral for her Aunt, prompting an infuriated Mr. Green to walk off during the service to find her, so she can pay her respects to Esther.
+Kenny follows Mr. Green to the Parthenon, the place where Martha/L.A.
+Joan is apparently hanging out at.
 Coincidentally, Barbara Jean was released from the hospital on the same morning Mr. Green’s beloved wife died and shortly after hearing the bad news, Pfc.
 Glenn Kelly cheerily tells him the story about how his own mother saved Barbara Jean’s life; completely unaware of the tragedy that has just affected Mr. Green.
 Saddened by the pain that Mr. Green is recently feeling, Kenny decides to shoot Barbara Jean to deprive everybody of their happiness at the concert/political rally.
 In other words, he wants them to be sad as well.